data-integrations/wrangler/README.md

 (directives).
 These instructions are either generated using an interative visual tool or are manually created.

-The documentation of the Data Prep Transform is available [here](transform/docs/Wrangler-transform.md).
+The Data Prep Transform is [separately documented](transform/docs/data-prep-transform.md).

 ## Demo Videos and Recipes